ABOUT OPEN ACCESS

-RCUK councils (AHRC, BBSRC, EPSRC, ESRC, MRC, NERC, and STFC).
-Note that for the purposes of eligibility, NC3R should also be considered as equivalent to an RCUK council.
+UKRI councils (AHRC, BBSRC, EPSRC, ESRC, MRC, NERC, and STFC).
+Note that for the purposes of eligibility, NC3R should also be considered as equivalent to an UKRI council.

 There are several other significant funders that have requirements, including NIHR, Horizon2020 and FP7.
 For details of these policies, please see our funder policies webpage.

-I am acknowledging funding from COAF/RCUK - how do I request funding from the block grants?
+I am acknowledging funding from COAF/UKRI - how do I request funding from the block grants?